saveourtool/diktat/info/guide/guide-chapter-1.md

 **Exceptions:**

 - In certain cases, such as open-source projects or commercial cooperation, package names should not start with `your.company.domain.`
-- If the package name starts with a number or other characters that cannot be used at the beginning of the Java/Kotlin package name or the package name contains reserved Java keywords, underscores are allowed. (???)
+- If the package name starts with a number or other characters that cannot be used at the beginning of the Java/Kotlin package name, then underscores are allowed.
+For example: `com.example._123name`.
-- Underscores are sometimes permitted if the package name contains reserved Java keywords, such as org.example.hyphenated_name, int_.example, com.example._123name
+- Underscores are sometimes permitted if the package name contains reserved Java/Kotlin keywords, such as `org.example.hyphenated_name`, `int_.example`.
-Examples: `org.example.hyphenated_name`,` int_.example`, `com.example._123name`

 **Valid example**:
 ```kotlin